mmind11/bebrowse/README.md

-Modified version of Ultra-Violet for Vercel Deployments
+Modified version for Vercel Deployments